hejiajunsh/invoker/README.md

 # invoker
-a test framework writed by python and base on tornado.test python invoker.py -v
+a test framework writed by python and base on tornado.testing python invoker.py -v